seancorfield/clj-new/README.md

     clj -A:new template-name project-name arg1 arg2 arg3 ...

+As noted above, `project-name` should be a qualified symbol, such as `mygithubusername/my-new-project`, or a multi-segment symbol, such as `my.cool.project`.
+Some templates will not work with the former but it is recommended you try that format first.

 If `template-name` is not one of the built-in ones (or is not already on the classpath), this will look for `template-name/clj-template` (on Clojars and Maven Central).
 If it doesn't find a `clj` template, it will look for `template-name/boot-template` instead.
 If it doesn't find a Boot template, it will look for `template-name/lein-template` instead. `clj-new` should be able to run any existing Leiningen or Boot templates (if you find one that doesn't work, [please tell me about it](https://github.com/seancorfield/clj-new/issues)!). `clj-new` will then generate a new project folder based on the `project-name` containing files generated from the specified `template-name`.
+It does that by requiring `clj.new.<template-name>` (or `boot.new.<template-name>` or `leiningen.new.<template-name>`) and invoking the `<template-name>` function inside that namespace, passing in `<project-name>` and those arguments from the command line.

 Alternatively, `template-name` can be a `:git/url` and `:sha` like this: